|Programme Code||A2B016 (Two-year Full-time)

 Applicants who have successfully completed the relevant Professional Development Programmes offered by the University will be granted credit transfer from the relevant courses in the programme on a case-by-case basis.

-Graduates of the programme will also have the opportunity to do postgraduate study at the University through a variety of Master's programmes.
+Graduates may also wish to pursue further studies in nursing, sports, public health, education, therapy, social work or other related disciplines offered by local universities.
+At EdUHK, they will have the opportunity to do postgraduate study through a variety of Master's programmes.
 The University also offers Doctor of Education programme and PhD programme for doctoral study in the relevant specialties.

 To be eligible for admission, applicants should: